Elephantine and Nubians

 By Aswan in the River Nile is Elephantine Island.
-It houses temple ruins (including the ruins of a step pyramid), two nilometers (structures measuring the water level during flooding season) and a luxury Mövenpick hotel.
+It houses temple ruins (including the ruins of a step pyramid), two nilometers (structures measuring the water level during flooding season) and a luxurious Mövenpick hotel.
 Most interestingly, though, Elephantine has a considerable Nubian population, living in three villages on the island.

-Nubia is a really great name, isn’t it, conjuring up romantic visions of wild, warring tribes, courageously fighting pharaonic imperialism.
 Once Nubia was an independent kingdom.
 Today, the name Nubia is no longer in use, at least not officially.
 The former region of Nubia is now divided between Egypt and the Sudan.

 Thanks for sharing info and pics about a region I’m not familiar with AT ALL.
 Really cool peek into such a foreign culture.